logo

 Tr(kA+B)=kTr(A)+Tr(B) \text{Tr}(kA+B)=k\text{Tr}(A)+\text{Tr}(B)

-(c) The trace of ABAB and BABA is the same.
+(c) The trace of ABAB is the same as the trace of BABA.

 Tr(AB)=Tr(BA) \text{Tr}(AB) = \text{Tr}(BA)

-(c’) Cyclic Property: From the above fact, it can be known that the following equation holds.
+• (c’) Cyclic Property: From the above fact, it can be inferred that the following equation holds.

 Tr(ABC)=Tr(BCA)=Tr(CAB) \text{Tr}(ABC) = \text{Tr}(BCA) = \text{Tr}(CAB)

-(d) The trace of AA and ATA^{T} is the same.
+(d) The trace of AA is the same as the trace of ATA^{T}.

 Tr(A)=Tr(AT) \text{Tr}(A) = \text{Tr}(A^{T})